LOOSE-LIPS/loose-lips-2.0/src/routes/blog/nanas-sunday-jams-walrus-dd-dumbo/index.md

 author: 125
 banner:
   - imported/nanas-sunday-jams-walrus-dd-dumbo/image1218.jpeg
-description: >-
-  Banner art by Trav Yes Yes Sunday Jammers.
-So, I am made, finally, I am officially&nbsp;now your Sunday musical tour guide, crowned by the Patron this week so celebrate, celebrate, celebrate.
-Hope you are enjoying the jams, the wishing part of me hopes you are Sunday dancing and at least one track has made a [...]Read More...
+description: "Banner art by Trav Yes Yes Sunday Jammers.
+So, I am made, finally, I am officially\_now your Sunday musical tour guide, crowned by the Patron this week so celebrate, celebrate, celebrate.
+Hope you are enjoying the jams, the wishing part of me hopes you are Sunday dancing and at least one track has made a [...]Read More..."
 published: true
 tags: feature
 featured: false